Remarks on 1-motivic sheaves: Introduction

 In this paper we show that an integral definition of $\tM$ is possible over any perfect field $k$, \ie without inverting the exponential characteristic, if we allow finite connected $k$-group schemes in the component of degree $-1$ of $1$--motives.
 We then get an abelian category, still denoted by $\tM$, that contains the category of Deligne $1$--motives as a full exact subcategory.
 Moreover, on passing to the fppf topology, the definition of $1$--motivic sheaves works ``integrally'' over any perfect field providing the abelian category of $1$--motivic (fppf) sheaves $\Shv_1^\fppf$.
 For $k$ of characteristic $0$ both constructions are equivalent to those given in \cite{BVK}.
-Furthermore, for $k$ perfect of positive characteristic and transcendental over its prime field, we show that the categories $D^b(\Shv_1^\fppf)$ and $D^b(\tM)$ are equivalent, \ie we get an integral version of \cite{BVK}, 3.9.2, without passing through Voevodsky's category DM (\cf \ref{thm.main} \& \ref{pro.voe}).
-Although we expect that the above comparison result holds over any perfect field, our proof works only for fields of characteristic $0$ and perfect fields of positive characteristic that are transcendental over its prime field because it requires the existence of semiabelian varieties having non-torsion points.
+Furthermore, for $k$ perfect of positive characteristic and transcendental over its prime field, we show that the categories $D^b(\Shv_1^\fppf)$ and $D^b(\tM)$ are equivalent, \ie we get an integral version of \cite{BVK}, 3.9.2, without passing through Voevodsky's category DM (\cf~\ref{thm.main} \& \ref{pro.voe}).
+Our proof only works for fields of characteristic $0$ and perfect fields of positive characteristic that are transcendental over their prime fields because it requires the existence of semiabelian varieties having non-torsion points.
+It is not clear if the comparison result in \cite{BVK}, 3.9.2, holds over a finite field without inverting the exponential characteristic.

-In the final part of the paper we show how the previous constructions and results work for Laumon $1$--motives.
+In the final part of the paper we give a useful characterization of $1$--motivic sheaves as quotients of $k$-group schemes.

+This paper is a shortened version of the earlier preprint posted to arXiv.
+Analogous results for Laumon $1$-motives will be studied in \cite{BER}.